tinkerbell/tinkerbell-docs/docs/index.md

 ​New to Tinkerbell or bare metal provisioning?
 This is a great place to start!

-- Getting Started - Set up Tinkerbell [locally with vagrant] or on [Equinix Metal with Terraform].
+- Getting Started - Set up Tinkerbell following either of the [Local Setup with Vagrant] or [Equinix Metal Setup with Terraform] guides.
-- Run [hello world] to see Tinkerbell in action.​
+- Run the [hello world] workflow to see Tinkerbell in action.​

 ## Get Help